jaspreet1388/cst8913/lab10/landing_zone_analysis.md

 ### Platform Landing Zones

-Platform landing zones ensure centralization of goverance and operational tools by serving as a foundation for hosting multiple application workloads.
+Platform landing zones serves as a building block for hosting multiple application workloads by ensuring centralization of goverance and operational tools.
 It provides core shared services like networking, identity, and monitoring.

 **Example Use Case:** An enterprise setting up its first cloud footprint with shared infrastructure services such as Azure AD, centralized logging, and connectivity to on-premises networks.